AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 	- Maintainability: designing software in such a way that it will minimize pain during maintenance.
 Pays attention to three principles:
 		- Operability: making routine tasks easy, allowing the ops team to focus their efforts on high-value activities. e.g.: providing good monitoring and logging, support for automation and integration with standard tools, good documentation, self-healing...
 		- Simplicity: Actively managing complexity and its symptoms.
 Reducing complexity improves the maintainability of software.
 FINDING GOOD ABSTRACTIONS (see "A Philosophy of Software Design")
 		- Evolvability: Make changes easy.
-Goes back to simplicity and good abstra
+Goes back to simplicity and good abstractions, agile mindset.
+___
+### Chapter 2 - Data Models and Query Languages